egXcoder/Study-Repository/linux/readme.md

 - Xorg (X server) → the steering system (knows how to “draw” on the screen and take input from keyboard/mouse)
 - Desktop Environment (GNOME, XFCE, KDE, etc.) → the body & dashboard (menus, windows, panels, file manager, apps)

+# Display Manager
+When you start your computer:
+1- The Display Manager is the first thing that appears.
+2- It shows the login window where you enter your username and password.
+3- After logging in, it starts your desktop environment (like GNOME, KDE, XFCE, etc.)

+- GDM3 (GNOME Display Manager) ..
+It is the login screen software used in GNOME-based Linux distributions like Ubuntu, Debian, Pop!_OS, and others.

+- LightDM ... login screen that loads XFCE / Older Ubuntu / Linux Mint

+- SDDM ... login screen that loads KDE Plasma

+Component	Purpose
+GDM3	The login screen / session manager that loads GNOME GNOME	Full Desktop Environment (your graphical workspace)